A complete guide to Niseko United, Japan's most international ski resort.

 Niseko has undergone significant development over the last decade, and now has accommodation options to suit most tastes.
 New hotels, condominiums and resort houses spring up virtually every season, and there are some major developments currently in planning stages.

 Niseko Village is home to two of the largest and most established hotels – The Green Leaf Niseko Village and Hilton Niseko Village.
-The latter has picked up “Japan’s Best Ski Hotel” at the World Ski Awards for the last four years and offers ski-in ski-out access, four restaurants, fitness centre, spa and Japanese hotspring.
-It will soon have to contend with two new 5-star offerings, with Park Hyatt (Hanazono), which opened during the 2019/20 season.
-The Ritz Carlton (Niseko Village) slated for completion in 2019 and 2020 respecitively.
+The latter has picked up “Japan’s Best Ski Hotel” at the World Ski Awards four times and offers ski-in ski-out access, four restaurants, fitness centre, spa and Japanese hotspring.
+It will now compete at the luxury end of the market with Park Hyatt (Hanazono), which opened during the 2019/20 season.
+The Ritz Carlton (Niseko Village) is slated for completion in 2020.

-Niseko Hirafu’s more diverse selection of accommodation options include ski-in ski-out newcomer Ki Niseko, four-time winner of World’s Best Ski Voutique Hotel The Vale, and the locally-managed Hotel Niseko Alpen.
+Niseko Hirafu’s more diverse selection of accommodation options include ski-in ski-out Ki Niseko, four-time winner of World’s Best Ski Voutique Hotel The Vale, and the locally-managed Hotel Niseko Alpen.
 A large percentage of the self-catered accommodations – predominantly condos and town houses – are managed the the area’s three biggest tourism operators: Ski Japan, Nisade and Niseko Central (formerly HT Holidays).

 AYA Niseko, a 330 bed ski-in ski-out condo hotel opened its doors in December 2016 – located at the base of the very popular Family run in Grand Hirafu resort.
-Skye Niseko, a 96 room ski-in ski-out luxury hotel located on the site of the old Scott Hotel, will open for winter 2018/19.
+Skye Niseko, a 96 room ski-in ski-out luxury hotel located on the site of the old Scott Hotel opened for winter 2018/19.
 Needless to say, there’s plenty of interest in Niseko at the moment and it’s going to get very busy!

 Services & Facilities